Dynamical Mean-Field Theory for Quantum Chemistry

-The main panel and inset of Fig.~\ref{H50energies} compares the energies of a $50$ atom hydrogen chain obtained by our single-site and two-site cluster dynamical mean-field methods to the energies obtained from other approximate methods \cite{Tsuchimochi09} and from the density matrix renormalization group, which is believed to provide a numerically exact solution to the problem.
-The solid line (black online) is a coupled cluster calculation also reported in Ref. \onlinecite{Tsuchimochi09}; this weak coupling method fails to converge as the separation increases beyond $R>2.1$ bohr.
-The dotted and dashed lines labelled CPMFT are obtained from a variational wave function method.\cite{Tsuchimochi09} The inset, which shows errors relative to DMRG, demonstrates that even the relatively primitive dynamical mean-field methods used here are generically accurate over the whole intermediate to strongly correlated regime ($R\geq 1.5$ bohr).
-In the weakly correlated $(R<1.5$ bohr) regime other methods (for example coupled cluster) are preferred.
+The main panel and inset of Fig.~\ref{H50energies} compare the energies of a $50$ atom hydrogen chain obtained by our single-site and two-site cluster DMFT methods to the energies obtained from other approximate methods \cite{Tsuchimochi09} and from the density matrix renormalization group (DMRG), which is believed to provide a numerically exact solution to the problem.
+The solid line is a coupled cluster calculation also reported in Ref.~\cite{Tsuchimochi09}; this weak coupling method fails to converge as the separation increases beyond $R>2.1$ bohr.
+The dotted and dashed lines labeled CPMFT are obtained from a variational wave function method \cite{Tsuchimochi09}.
+The inset, which shows errors relative to DMRG, demonstrates that even the relatively primitive DMFT methods used here are generically accurate over the whole intermediate to strongly correlated regime ($R\geq 1.5$ bohr).
+In the weakly correlated $(R<1.5$ bohr) regime, other methods (for example coupled cluster) are preferred, but these methods fail in the strongly correlated (here $R\geq2.1$ bohr) regime.

-Fig.~\ref{tetrahedron} shows energies obtained for the tetrahedrally coordinated ${\rm H}_4$ molecule, which is methodologically challenging because it is only weakly bound.
-Here Hartree-Fock fails qualitatively, predicting that the molecule is not bound at all.
-HF+DMFT is qualitatively worse, even though the intersite terms in the Hamiltonian make only a small contribution to the ground state energy, as is seen from the close correspondence of the ``Exact ($U$)'' and exact energy traces.
-Remarkably, the HF+CDMFT trace (applied, of course, to the ``$\text{Exact}\ (U,V_1)$'' model) produces a reasonable approximation to the energy, lying much closer to the exact curve and in particular predicting a minimum (although not quite at the correct location) even though the Hartree-Fock curve does not.
+Figure~\ref{tetrahedron} shows energies obtained for the tetrahedrally coordinated ${\rm H}_4$ molecule, which is methodologically challenging because it is only weakly bound.
+Here UHF fails qualitatively, predicting that the molecule is not bound at all.
+DMFT($U$) is qualitatively worse, even though the intersite terms in the Hamiltonian make only a small contribution to the ground state energy, as is seen from the close correspondence of the Exact($U$) and exact energy traces.
+Remarkably, the CDMFT($U,V_1$) trace [applied, of course, to the $\text{Exact}(U,V_1)$ model] produces a reasonable approximation to the energy, lying much closer to the exact curve and, in particular, predicting a minimum (although not quite at the correct location) even though the UHF curve does not.
 This illustrates that appropriately chosen cluster methods can capture even quite subtle behavior.